Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

 attacks

--   **DoS Attacks :** A hacker can use a cloud provider to perform a
+-   **DoS Attacks :** A hacker can use a cloud provider to perform a DDoS attack on the cloud provider itself or one of its clients.

 -   **Co-Residential Attacks :** Using side channels, a hacker can steal private information from virtual machines who share the same server